FraunhoferIOSB/camera_aravis2/README.md

 The example values that are given in case of string parameters are given in accordance with the GenICam SNFC.
 The possible values might differ according to the actual implementation by the camera manufacturer.

+Parameters marked with * are evaluated and set per stream/channel.
+Meaning, that for a multi-channel or multi-source camera one can either specify a single parameter or a list of parameters (see 'PixelFormat' in the example below).
+In case a single parameter is specified, the corresponding value is set for all channels.
+If a list of parameters is given, for each channel the value with the corresponding channel index will be set.
+If the list is smaller than the available channels, the value of the last entry will be set for the remaining channels.
+Please note, that the flexibility of setting different parameters values for the individual channels depends on the actual implementation by the camera manufacturer.

 When launching the camera driver, the features are to be configured as nested launch parameters.
 While the parameters are evaluated by camera_aravis2 in the specific order which is listed above, they can be specified in an arbitrary order in the launch file.